 Follow-up: This is a tricky one.
 Creating Action Items in our app was not enough to help teams effectively keep them on their top of mind.
 Now, when working with Confluence or Jira, you can turn any Action Item created during the session into a task and add it to the correct board so it will not go unnoticed.

-Take a look at how does Agile Retrospective for Confluence work in this video:
+Take a look at how does Agile Retrospective for Jira works in this video quick walkthrough:

 You have had the conversation and the team has agreed on the things that need a follow-up during the next Sprint.
 Now: Who is going to make sure these items are delivered and who is, in fact, working on them?
 This should be based on the priority and the work stream.

 Think of the following case: If you need to check on a bug bashing process, you might want developers working on that, but it may be wise to ask a product management person to check that the times and ways in which it is conducted, fit with the overall project.